axelvaldez/radical-companies/_posts/0-radical-inspiration-and-discovery/2023-06-30-radical-inspiration-and-discovery.markdown

      <li>Enforcing the rules.</li>
     </ul>
    <p>Think of what happens when you get caught not following the rules.
 Think of how many decisions you have made, now think of how you considered in the back of your head what your boss would think of them.
 Think of how many times you have said, <span class='_quotespan'>I am pretty sure that Bob is not going to like this.</span> You can&rsquo;t make a decision without considering Bob, your boss.</p>
-   <p>You may be thinking, &ldquo;<em>How else would the system work?
-Think of decisions and how they have been influenced by what your boss would think of them.
+   <p>You may be thinking, <span class='_quotespan'>How else would the system work?</span> Think of decisions and how they have been influenced by what your boss would think of them.
 It is Bob or chaos.
 You do what you do, without thinking, because of Bob, your boss.
 This is encouraged by the <span class='_paradigm'>Fiat</span> system.</p>

  </div>